Waadtss/ArReverseDictionary/README.md

-As a concrete instance, here is an example from the training dataset for the Arabic dictionary, English dictionary, and Mapped dictionary, respectively:
+As a concrete instance, here is an example from the training dataset for the Arabic dictionary:
 ```json
 #Arabic dictionary
 {